kbull136/asg-02-instructions/milestone-02.md

 I'll stress that _submitting something that looks like the sketches is a bad idea_.
 I should have made this clear in assignment 1.
 Here I am, learning from my mistakes!

 **Takeaway: While the look of your site can be put on the back burner until milestone 3, that look will play a non-trivial role in your mark of milestone 3.
 If you want me to provide you with some quick feedback about your visual design, I can.**

+## Restrictions (NEW: 2021-11-17)

+- The **only** data you're allowed to cache in this milestone is the country data you pull in from your own API.

+- You are **not** allowed to pull in any data from Randy's API from assignment 1, nor create another API to access other data necessary for this assignment.

+  > _The reasoning here is that you've already had experience doing API consumption in assignment 1.
+It's now time to gain experience from pulling in data from your own back-end sources using PHP._

+- Since you're allowed to cache the country data, you are allowed to populate the Country List (in both the Country and City pages) and the Country Details (in the Country Page) via JS if you wish.
+All other data population must be done through PHP.

 ## Non-Perkable Requirements